jmiskovic/lovr-phywire/README.md

 * show angular velocity gizmos around each collider
 * visualize the joints between colliders
 * show information on collision contacts
+* save and restore a snapshot of physics state

 ![slideshow](slideshow.gif)

+*Limitations:* mesh shape and terrain shape types cannot be rendered by this library.
+The framework doesn't have the API to fetch geometry of these shapes.
+When encountered they will be skipped, but will print a warning in the console output.

 ## Customization